-In response to this possible outcome the NZASB issued Amendments to NZ IAS 1 Non-
+In response to this possible outcome the NZASB issued Amendments to NZ IAS 1 Noncurrent Liabilities with Covenants

-The updated amendments:
+The updated amendments are:

-- Clarify that only covenants with which an entity must comply on or before the reporting date will affect a liability's classification as current or non-current - Add presentation, and disclosure requirements for non-current liabilities subject to compliance with future covenants within the next 12 months - Clarify specific situations in which an entity does not have a right to defer settlement for at least12 months after reporting date.
+- Clarify that only covenants with which an entity must comply on or before the reporting date will affect a liability's classification as current or non-current. - Add presentation, and disclosure requirements for non-current liabilities subject to compliance with future covenants within the next 12 months. - Clarify specific situations in which an entity does not have a right to defer settlement for at least12 months after reporting date.